Sign-in to your account to find out the status of your proposal, or to update your current research project.

 The Standards for Privacy of Individually Identifiable Health Information (“Privacy Rule”) establishes the national standards for the protection of health information as set forth by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).

-As a recruitment source, the Love/Avon Army of Women is not a HIPAA-covered entity.
+As a recruitment source, the Army of Women is not a HIPAA-covered entity.
 However, we have chosen to adhere to all HIPAA guidelines.
-The Love/Avon Army of Women expects that all scientists and centers who seek volunteers through the Army of Women to follow HIPAA guidelines.
+The Army of Women expects all scientists and centers who seek volunteers through the Army of Women follow HIPAA guidelines.